ShahrearMSf/betterlinks/README.txt

 - Add multiple link redirect types (301, 302, 307)
 - Analyze & track your marketing campaigns
 - Enhance your affiliate marketing strategies
-- Manage your links directly in Gutenberg Editor
+- Manage your links directly in Gutenberg & Elementor
 - Manage your tags and check the performance of your links associated to each tags
 - Reduce link load time with optimized queries
 - Monitor marketing campaigns with UTM Builder
 - Prevent bot traffic and clicks with Bot Blocker
+- Create and manage external links instantly
+- Check broken links and fix easily

 https://www.youtube.com/watch?v=ZJqBrFhQC1A